-The National Center for Education Statistics (NCES) counts a total of 23 two-year institutions in the state of Colorado.
-More than half of those schools belong to the Colorado Community College System (CCCS), which operates 13 individual colleges with nearly 40 campuses and learning centers distributed throughout the state.
+The National Center for Education Statistics (NCES) counts a total of 23 public and private two-year schools in the state of Colorado.
+More than half of those institutions belong to the Colorado Community College System (CCCS), which operates 13 individual colleges with nearly 40 campuses and learning centers distributed throughout the state.

-We looked at important factors like affordability, flexibility, student success and more to determine the top ten Colorado community colleges -- check out the list below.
+We looked at important factors like affordability, flexibility, student success and more to determine the ten best Colorado community colleges — check out the list below.

 Aims Community College (Greeley)

-Close to 8,000 students attend classes each year at Aims Community College, with roughly 65 percent enrolled on a part-time basis.
-Along with the main location in Greeley, the institution maintains full-service secondary campuses in Loveland, Windsor and Fort Lupton.
+More than 6,200 students attend classes each semester at Aims Community College, with nearly 94 percent enrolled on a part-time basis.
+Along with the main location in Greeley, the institution maintains secondary campuses in Loveland, Windsor and Fort Lupton.

-Aims also may be one of the best Colorado community colleges for high school graduates looking to earn their first few semesters of college credit at a discount.
-In-district tuition and fees for a 30-credit year came to less than $2,400 in 2018, and around 55 percent of students are 21 years of age or younger.
+Aims may be one of the best community colleges in Colorado for high school graduates looking to earn their first few semesters of college credit at a discount.
+In-district tuition and fees averaged roughly $1,800 in 2018, and more than 60 percent of students are 21 years of age or younger.

 Morgan Community College (Fort Morgan)